 Set in space and on far away exotic worlds, adventure, intrigue, action and mystery abound in this tale of a feisty young heroine embarking on the adventure of a lifetime.
 As she joins a motley crew of bounty hunters seeking to avenge an injustice, she will learn of her illustrious heritage and go up against a powerful enemy that seeks to exploit this legacy.

-Written as a series of episodes, The Zenkoti Fables is currently available below.
+Penned as a series of episodes, The Zenkoti Fables is an adventure in the style of space westerns.

 Episode 1 : Call of the Stars